OpenEvalProject/evals/manuscripts/elife-33399/v2/manuscript.md

 Thus, our analysis of the patterns of diversification in the ARF, Aux/IAA and TIR1/AFB families identifies the auxin response complement at each evolutionary node, and in addition reveals deeply conserved non-canonical family members.
 Notably, many changes occurred in the composition of NAP from the common ancestor of lycophytes to euphyllophytes, which may have led to complex auxin response.

-## Multi-species comparative transcriptome analysis reveals evolution of response complexity
+### Multi-species comparative transcriptome analysis reveals evolution of response complexity

 The complements of auxin response components identified from phylogenomic analysis allow for clear predictions of which species possess a functional transcriptional auxin response system.
 Based on our predictions, only land plants should be able to respond.
 In addition, it is intuitive that the number of components in auxin response will relate to the complexity of response, but as yet there is no experimental basis for such relationship.
 To experimentally address the competence of species to respond to auxin, and to explore the relationship between auxin response components and the qualitative and quantitative aspects of auxin response, we performed comparative transcriptome analysis.
 We selected six species that belong to different ancient lineages and that each have a different complement of auxin response components (Figure 5A).
 We used the charophyte algae Klebsormidium nitens and Spirogyra pratensis, the hornwort Anthoceros agrestis, the liverwort Marchantia polymorpha, the moss Physcomitrella patens, and the fern Ceratopteris richardii.
 To detect only early transcriptional responses, we treated plants with auxin for 1 hr, and performed RNA-seq followed by de novo transcriptome assembly and differential gene expression analysis.
 To avoid inactivation of the natural auxin IAA by conjugation or transport, we treated with 10 μM of the synthetic auxin 2,4-dichlorophenoxyacetic acid (2,4-D).
 This compound was shown to behave like IAA in the context of the NAP (Tan et al., 2007).

 ![Figure 5.](https://cdn.elifesciences.org/articles/33399/elife-33399-fig5-v2.jpg)

 **Figure 5.:** (A) Histograms represent the distribution of log2 fold change among differentially expressed genes on X-axis (Padj <0.01).
 Y-axis indicates the number of genes in each log2 fold-change bin.
 Pie charts indicate the total number of up- and down-regulated genes in each species.
 Circles in the top left of each graph indicate the number of NAP components.
 (B) Violin plots of log2 normalized expression values (DEseq2-based; y-axis) of 20 least auxin activated (Low) and 20 top-most auxin upregulated (High) genes in each six species.
-White dot indicated the median expression value.10.7554/eLife.33399.015Figure 5—source data 1.10.7554/eLife.33399.016Figure 5—source data 2.
+White dot indicated the median expression value.

 Importantly, 68–90% of the differentially expressed genes (DEG) from de novo assemblies in K. nitens, M. polymorpha and P. patens matched with genome-based differential gene expression performed in parallel (Figure 5—source data 1), thus validating our approach.